Lead Opinion

 The Arizona Rules of Evidence do not conflict with State v.
 Hughes.
 Quite clearly, Justice Lockwood, who authored Hughes, left unexplored the “preponderance” standard urged by the dissent.
 Contrary to the view expressed by our dissenting justice, the phrase “substantial evidence sufficient to take the case to a jury” was equated by Justice Lockwood with the “clear” or “clear and convincing” standard, as is evident from the following pronouncement:

-Regardless of whether the words "clear," "clear and convincing," or "substantial proof" are used, the test appears to be that the proof both as to the commission of another crime and its commission by the defendant, must be by "substantial evidence sufficient to take the case to a jury."
+Regardless of whether the words “clear,” “clear and convincing,” or “substantial proof’ are used, the test appears to be that the proof both as to the commission of another crime and its commission by the defendant, must be by “substantial evidence sufficient to take the case to a jury.”

 Our dissenting justice incorrectly implies that Hughes adopted a standard lower than clear and convincing.
-He refers to "only enough evidence to defeat a motion for directed verdict" and defines that standard by citing a civil case, Orme School v.
-Reeves, 166 Ariz.
-301, 802 P.2d 1000 (1990), not applicable here, thus ignoring relevant authority in the criminal sector.
-The case at bar is a criminal case, and the holding of the majority does not apply in civil cases but is expressly confined to the criminal forum.
+He refers to “only enough evidence to defeat a motion for directed verdict” and defines that standard by citing a civil case, Orme School v.
+Reeves,

 I favor the “clear and convincing” standard over the “preponderance” rule.
 The latter would, I believe, create a significant risk of unfair prejudice whenever evidence of “other crimes” is circumstantial or remote, as here and as in Hughes.
 The prejudicial impact in Hughes was the very thing that prompted this court to hold that “other crimes” evidence had been improperly admitted by the trial court.
 The “clear and convincing” standard, in my view, is more likely to accomplish substantial justice.

-Moreover, we cannot overlook the common law, which held that evidence of other crimes or prior bad acts was considered prejudicial and thus inadmissible because it tended to distract the attention of the jury from properly considering the issues presented on the merits of the case being tried, resulting in verdicts based on false issues.
+Moreover, we cannot overlook the common law, which held that evidence of other crimes or prior bad acts was considered prejudicial and thus inadmissible because it tended to distract the attention of the jury from properly considering the issues presented on the merits of the ease being tried, resulting in verdicts based on false issues.
 These concerns have not disappeared with the passage of time.
-Only in limited circumstances was "other crimes" evidence admissible at common law to establish such things as motive, intent, identity, mistake, etc. All of these are preserved in the current Rule 404(b).
+Only in limited circumstances was “other crimes” evidence admissible at common law to establish such things as motive, intent, identity, mistake, etc. All of these are preserved in the current Rule 404(b).

 I read Rule 404(b) as a rule of exclusion.
-The rule expressly declares that evidence of other crimes is not admissible when offered "to prove the character of a person in order to show action in conformity therewith."
+The rule expressly declares that evidence of other crimes is not admissible when offered “to prove the character of a person in order to show action in conformity therewith.”
 This preserves the rule of the common law.
-Here, the majority simply holds that in criminal cases, courts should apply the clear and convincing standard when determining the admissibility of "other crimes" evidence under any stated exception to the rule.
+Here, the majority simply holds that in criminal cases, courts should apply the clear and convincing standard when determining the admissibility of “other crimes” evidence under any stated exception to the rale.

-MARTONE, Justice, dissenting.
+dissenting.

 I do not agree with the majority’s reading of Hughes.
 Nor do I agree that Hughes necessarily conflicts with Huddleston.
 But if a conflict exists, there are four reasons to favor Huddleston: (1) it is consistent with our Rules of Evidence; (2) it achieves uniformity between the state and federal rules; (3) the fear of prejudice expressed by the majority is already protected by Rule 403, Ariz.
 R. Evid.; and (4) unlike the majority here, it does not confuse a standard applicable to the ultimate burden of persuasion with a preliminary question of admissibility.